anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-09-tour-of-chef-compliance.markdown

 And there's the code that's making it all happen.
 So now we're ready to go fix it manually!

 ## Let's fix it
-Now we're on to the fun part, where we actually get to clean up some messes - be still my ocd little heart.
+Our goal is to automate these fixes, right?
+But for now, we're learning and experimenting, so we're going to have some fun by fixing one of these failures manually.
+So let's get ready to clean up some messes - be still my ocd little heart.

-Let's open our terminal and ssh to our vm.
+So first we need to open our terminal and ssh to our vm.

 ```
 ssh username@dnsname